 ‘The Winds Of Winter’ Release Date Clues For October Found On George R.R.
-Martin’s Blog George§Posts
+Martin’s Blog Posts

 “Guys, dare I ask it, but is the long night almost over?”
 BryndenBFish wrote on Twitter.

-BryndenBFish’s speculation sounds optimistic and fans are there to support it.
+BryndenBFish’s speculation sounds optimistic, and fans are there to support it.
 The Internet has somehow pieced together clues on The Winds of Winter’s release based on Martin’s latest LiveJournal entry about “the mighty city” of Valyria, which is believed to be similar to the mighty city of Babylon mentioned in the Bible’s Revelation 18:10.

 The numbers were put together and a theory was made: Martin’s big “revelation,” which is The Winds of Winter, could be out on 18/10 or Oct.
 18, according to Paste Magazine.
 It remains to be seen if this predicted release date is true.
 What’s certain is that it will be big news if the book will indeed be released on that date and fans will be there to watch out for it.